 I understand how some companies can cut corners in the quality of their products to drive up margins, or to sell products at highly-inflated prices.

-In this article, I’ll share with you why (in my opinion) almost everyone needs to take a high-quality multivitamin, how to differentiate the high-quality products from the posers, and I’ll also share with you the two multivitamins I use myself.
+In this article, I’ll share with you why (in my opinion) almost everyone needs to take a high-quality multivitamin.
+You’ll also understand why a high-quality multivitamin is the first of my “Foundational Five,” the five supplements I recommend for every nutrition program.

 Why You Need a Multivitamin